-Competitions are even held to decided where the next big thing will be and as sure fire tourist attractions the competition can be fierce.
+Competitions are even held to decide where the next big thing will be and as sure-fire tourist attractions the competition can be fierce.

-In 2018 Chinchilla won and will soon be the proud owners of the big melon!
-Personally I voted for a big peanut for Kingaroy (maybe next time)
+In 2018 Chinchilla won and is now the proud owner of a big melon!
+Personally, I voted for a big peanut for Kingaroy (maybe next time)

 They will definitely be on our Australian itinerary when we finally get the chance to do our lap of Oz.

 This article introduces you to 10 of Australia’s BIG things.
 With another 140+ to go (and big things in every state and territory in Australia) there is a good chance that if you are road tripping around Australia you will see one of two of these iconic symbols.
 If you do let me know in the comments below!